Hardtmuth/hexly_group_project_front/README.md

 # Hexlet To Do
 ```
 Our Hexlet To Do project is designed to solve household tasks in everyday life.
 It allows you to display tasks on your monitor screen without keeping them in your head.
-Next we will tell you how to prepare the project to work, enjoy using it.</span>
+Next we will tell you how to prepare the project to work, enjoy using it.
 ```
 ## Ttable of contents
 - #### [Technologies](##technologies)